Ed Lewinski

 Edmund B. Lewinski (September 10, 1918 – April 15, 1962) was an American professional basketball player.
 He played for the Chicago American Gears, Anderson Duffey Packers, and Tri-Cities Blackhawks in the National Basketball League and averaged 4.8 points per game.
+Due to the unique status of the first season of the Tri-Cities Blackhawks as a team, Lewinski would be one of nine players from the team's inaugural season to only play for the Blackhawks during that same season as opposed to either also or only playing for the Buffalo Bisons precursor team from 1946 as well.

 Lewinski also played minor league baseball.
 He played for the following teams: